 Striped Dolphins (Luis Dias)

-Day 4 Whale & dolphin-watching at sea; evening bird trip inland
+Day 4 Full day's whale & dolphin-watching at sea

 Naturetrek Whale Watching Group

 Madeira is relatively undiscovered as a whale and dolphin-watching destination, yet a good variety of cetaceans are present in these waters at all times of the year, with about 20 species having been recorded so far.
 Bottlenose Dolphins are regularly seen, with a resident group of about 25 animals present, and these numbers are often supplemented by visits to these waters of the larger, transient oceanic Bottlenose Dolphins which can be seen inshore around Madeira.
 Short-finned Pilot Whales are also encountered frequently on boat trips out from the marina at Funchal and we are very likely to see these two species.
 There are larger cetaceans here too, and from May through to December Bryde’s Whales appear to feed around Madeira on migration.
 We’ll be hoping to see this warm water species, single animals of which, or occasionally a mother and calf, are most typically seen in Madeiran waters.
-Common and Risso’s Dolphins are among the smaller cetaceans that we will be looking out for, as well as some warm-temperate and subtropical species such as the highly acrobatic and attractive Atlantic Spotted Dolphin.
-In September Striped Dolphins, False Killer Whales and the deep water loving Rough-toothed Dolphins are also present, though during a short visit, are unlikely to be seen.
+Common Dolphins are among the smaller cetaceans that we will be looking out for, as well as some warm-temperate and subtropical species such as the highly acrobatic and attractive Atlantic Spotted Dolphin.

 Although most of our time will be spent out at sea in search of whales and dolphins, there will be some opportunities to experience a variety of Madeira’s seabirds, including an optional dusk excursion to see breeding Zino’s Petrels, as well as some of its other special birds and wildlife inland.
 In addition, we will enjoy the relaxed atmosphere and balmy evenings around Funchal, with strolls around the old town, soaking in the scents of abundant flowers and perhaps mulling over our day’s adventures at sea with a glass of the island’s famous Madeira wine.
 In fact, it’s really rather easy to fall for Madeira’s manifold on and offshore charms!